Ludwig Börne: Death and legacy

 Börne's works are known for brilliant style and for thorough French satire.
-His best criticism is to be found in his Denkrede auf Jean Paul (1826), a writer for whom he had warm sympathy and admiration; in his Dramaturgische Blätter (1829–1834); and the witty satire, Menzel der Franzosenfresser (1837).
+His best criticism is to be found in his Denkrede auf Jean Paul (1826) – a writer for whom he had warm sympathy and admiration –, in his Dramaturgische Blätter (1829–1834), and the witty satire Menzel der Franzosenfresser (1837).
 He also wrote a number of short stories and sketches, of which the best known are the Monographie der deutschen Postschnecke (1829) and Der Esskünstler (1822).

-Ernest Jones in his first volume of Sigmund Freud's biography relates that "Böeme" [sic] was an especial favourite in Freud's adolescence, a half century later quoting many passages from the essay "The Art of Becoming an Original Writer", which clearly played a part in Freud's putting his trust in free association during psycho-analysis:
+In his first volume of Sigmund Freud's biography, Ernest Jones relates that "Böeme" [sic] was an especial favourite in Freud's adolescence, a half century later quoting many passages from the essay "How to Become an Original Writer in Three Days," which clearly played a part in the writing strategy Freud used in his self-analysis and developed into his free association method for during psychoanalysis:

-Here follows the practical prescription I promised.
-Take a few sheets of paper and for three days in succession write down, without any falsification or hypocrisy, everything that comes into your head.
-Write what you think of yourself, of your women, of the Turkish War, of Goethe... of the last judgment, of those senior to you in authority -- and when the three days are over you will be amazed at what novel and startling thoughts have welled up in you.
-That is the art of becoming an original writer in three days.
+In an essay published anonymously, Freud wrote that the Börne collection he had received as a teenager was one of the few childhood books he had kept, and, upon rereading "How to Become an Original Writer" in light of his theories of free association, observed, "It seems then that we can not rule out that this reference has uncovered one of those bits of cryptomnesia which in so many cases may be supposed to lie behind a seeming originality."

+In 1885, Frankfurt's Jewish Market (Judenmarkt) was renamed Börneplatz in honor of his centennial, as was the synagogue built there in 1882.
+(The site was destroyed and renamed Dominikanerplatz, a reference to the nearby Dominican Monastery, by the Nazis in 1935, but the name was restored in 1978.
+Since 1996 it has been a Holocaust memorial maintained by the Jewish Museum Frankfurt.)

-Two portraits of him, by the Jewish painter Daniel M. Oppenheim, are in the Israel Museum Collection.
+Two portraits of him, by the Jewish painter Moritz Daniel Oppenheim, are in the Israel Museum Collection.